-Amazon vice president and distinguished engineer resigns to protest firings of employee activists on climate, warehouse safety
+Amazon vice president, a distinguished engineer, resigns to protest firing of employee activists

 “At the end of the day, the big problem isn’t the specifics of Covid-19 response,” Bray said.
 “It’s that Amazon treats the humans in the warehouses as fungible units of pick-and-pack potential.
 Only that’s not just Amazon, it’s how 21st-century capitalism is done.”

-He suggested the company’s power could be reigned in through “a combination of antitrust and living-wage and worker-empowerment legislation, rigorously enforced.”
+He suggested the company’s power could be reined in through “a combination of antitrust and living-wage and worker-empowerment legislation, rigorously enforced.”

 Bray noted that his experience working in Amazon Web Services (AWS), the company’s highly profitable cloud-computing division, is vastly different from that of the hourly workers in the company’s warehouses and delivery stations, who “are weak and getting weaker, what with mass unemployment and (in the US) job-linked health insurance.
 So they’re gonna get treated like crap, because capitalism.”